tmcgilchrist/ghuntley/content/live.md

   });
 </script>

-I currently work through a consultancy, but the opinions expressed publicly are my own and do not necessarily represent those of my clients unless otherwise stated.
+Opinions expressed publicly are my own and do not necessarily represent those of my clients unless otherwise stated.
 Do not quote me as “$company person Geoffrey Huntley said” – if I speak for a company, I will publish on its channels.
 This is my personal slice of the internet.
 Everything here is me and is my opinion.

 # schedule